hu-macsy/lama_old/scai/blaskernel/doc/index.rst

 Description
 ***********

-The BLASKernel library is a wrapper for various blas and lapack implementations.
+The BLASKernel library is a wrapper for various BLAS and LAPACK implementations.
 Lots of vendors provide optimized implementations for their hardware.
-For example the MKL is optimized for execution on Intel processors.
+For example Intels MKL is optimized for execution on Intel processors.
 This library can be used with different libraries.
 If no library is found a integrated implementation is used.
-Currently not all blas and lapack calls are wrapped, but the extension is very easy.
+Currently not all BLAS and LAPACK calls are wrapped, but the extension is very easy.

 ********
 Contents